Advanced Exercise Physiology 4C option BIOL4026

 The aims of this course are to:

-■ Examine the function and integrated relationship between cells, organs and the whole organism;
+Examine the function and integrated relationship between cells, tissues, organs and the whole organism;

-■ Examine how exercise stress affects the function of, and the relationship between, cells, organs and the whole organism;
+Examine how exercise stress affects the function of, and the relationship between, cells, tissues, organs and the whole organism;

-■ Examine how cellular processes and adaptations to exercise translate to improved function of the whole organism in both normal health and disease.
+Examine how specific underlying physiological processes and associated adaptations to exercise in cells, tissue and organs translate to improved function of the whole organism following different forms of exercise.

 Intended Learning Outcomes of Course